dostuffthatmatters/IN8011-WS20/slides/src/tutorial-04/IN8011-T04-moritz-makowski.md

 <br/>

-The following code won't be very pleasant to read:
+The following code is not very pleasant to read:

 ```c
 int a_1 = 14;